Egypt & Jordan: A Tale of Two Civilizations

 Mohammed Ali Mosque in the Citadel of Cairo, Al Qahirah, Egypt

-Overnight: Esmeralda Nile Cruise or similar (4 nights) (B, L, D)
+Overnight: Acamar Nile Cruise/Minerva Nile Cruise (4 nights) (B, L, D)

 Another exciting day on Nile’s West Bank Nile as we explore the Necropolis of Ancient Thebes*.
 Here we visit the Colossi of Memnon, the Valley of Kings and the Temple of Queen Hatshepsut.
 For almost 15 centuries, great funerary temples were built at the foot of these hills, while tombs full of invaluable treasure were dug into the mountains, safe from tomb robbers.
 To the north, we discover the Temple of Qurna al Gedida, dedicated to Amon-Re, and the temple of Hathor, goddess of sweetness and joy.
 Even better known is the magnificent funerary Temple of Ramesses II, a stunning building lauded by many ancient writers.
 After viewing the Colossi of Memnon, one of the only remains of the temple of Amenophis III, go underground to admire the rich tombs of ancient pharaohs.
 Each of the 63 tombs in the valley is intricately decorated and provides a unique window into ancient times.
 It is here that British explorers Lord Carnarvon and Howard Carter discovered the world-famous tomb of Tutankhamun in 1922.
 We take time to explore this ancient treasure, as well as the tombs of other dignitaries, priests and priestesses hidden here.
 (B, L, D)